2024 Solar Incentives Guide for Center Point, AL - Tax Credits & Rebates

 How long until the federal solar tax credit ends?

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to talk through your plan with your local Center Point solar installer.
-They can help you as you plan for your project and educate you on the various incentives that you will or won't qualify for.
+Make sure you talk through your plan with your local Center Point solar installer.
+They can help you as you plan for your project and give you an understanding of various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.